-Here people would say that sentiment is positive for the first one and neutral for the second But all predicates(adjectives, verbs, and some nouns) should not be treated the same with respect to how they create sentiment.
+Here people would say that sentiment is positive for the first one and neutral for the second but all predicates(adjectives, verbs, and some nouns) should not be treated the same with respect to how they create sentiment.
 Here nice is more subjective than red.

 Context and polarity